Udhayamoorthi369/Advanced-C/README.md

 <tr>
 <td> Sort </td>
-<td> A sorting algorithm is a method for reorganizing a large number of items into a specific order, such as alphabetical, highest-to-lowest value or shortest-to-longest distanc
+<td> A sorting algorithm is a method for reorganizing a large number of items into a specific order, such as alphabetical, highest-to-lowest value or shortest-to-longest distance
 </td>
 <td><a href="https://github.com/Udhayamoorthi369/Advanced-C/tree/main/SORTING"> code </a></td>
 </tr>